 What does a Corrections nurse do, exactly?

 Travel nurses working in corrections will typically see a wide range of illnesses and injuries in inpatient and outpatient settings, and, including COVID-19 specific units.
 It may vary by facility, so make sure to ask your recruiter in which environment you will be working.
 You will likely see psychiatric disorders, substance abuse, diabetic patients, chronic illnesses, some traumatic injuries, and infectious diseases.
 Your tasks and duties will often be the same as what they’d be in a more traditional setting.
 You may assist with monitoring medical supplies, intake of patients, assessing and diagnosing, administering medications, and monitoring patient progress.
 You will also do charting – typically paper charting – which admittedly can take some time to get used to if you’re accustomed to electronic charting, as most nurses are.

 Where will your next adventure be?
 Check out our current job openings!

-What does it take for a travel nurse to have a successful assignment in Correctional nursing?
+What does it take for a travel nurse to have a successful assignment in correctional nursing?

-On that front, self-care is of the utmost importance when working in settings such as Corrections.
+On that front, self-care is of the utmost importance when working in settings such as corrections.
 Compassion fatigue is a real thing.
 It’s something you’ll want to continuously check within yourself and communicate with your recruiter and nurse support staff if you begin to experience symptoms.

 You must also be comfortable with the fact that you won’t have access to your cell phone for the duration of your shift, and your internet access will likely be limited.
 For those who get into Facebook autopilot mode several times a day (guilty as charged), this can take some getting used to.
-But, it allows you to stay vigilant and alert as you’re working through your shift.
+But, it allows you to stay alert as you’re working through your shift.